hugesuccess/machineLearningResources/README.md

 A collection of Free, online resources on mathmatics, statistics, and machine learnnig to to take you from novice to ninja.
-Starts with basic probability and works it's way up to advanced statistical analysis courses.
+Starts with basic probability and works it's way up to advanced Machine Learning and Artificial Intellegence courses.
+Introductory courses will provide a strong background in the underlying mathmatics, advanced courses will expand on these concepts and show thier practical application in modern machine learning.

-Chosen because they are self pased, online videos so I can go at my own pace.
-Designed to take 6 - 12 months to complete all of the courses.
+Online videos so you can go at your own pace.
+Designed to take 3 - 6 months to complete all of the courses.

 Left here as an open source reminder/checklist for myself.